boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

   Range (min … max):   101.1 ms … 127.6 ms
 ```

+TODO verify the above

 Only 5ms difference between the run with complexity vs the one without when running against the redis source code.
 Note that this is not a proper benchmark on a clean system, and not the largest codebase around but it gives an idea of just how inefficient that lookup was, and how much those addtional savings helped.

+The flatness of the flame graph made me realise that the main method CountStats had become a bit of a monster which prompted me to pull it apart.
+This would allow for easier maintenance as well as allowing tools like the flame graph to help spot those hotspots in the code.

 https://www.reddit.com/r/rust/comments/9aa6t8/tokei_v800_language_filtering_dynamic_term_width/
 https://www.reddit.com/r/rust/comments/99e4tq/reading_files_quickly_in_rust/